circuit/circuitKiosk/README.md

 # Circuit Kiosk

-Circuit Kiosk is a Circuit application that showcases the portability of the Circuit SDK and the unlimited potential of combining inexpensive hardware with a powerful platform to build all kind of communication devices.
+Circuit Kiosk is a [Circuit](https://www.circuit.com/) application that showcases the portability of the Circuit SDK and the unlimited potential of combining inexpensive hardware with a powerful platform to build all kind of communication devices.
-This application allows offices without human receptionits to great visitors and communicate them with people inside the office using video.
+This application allows offices without human receptionist to greet visitors and communicate them with people inside the office using video.
 People inside the office will then be able to unlock the door.
+Learn more and join the [Circuit Development Community](https://circuit.github.io/)

 ## Things needed
-* A Raspberry PI (I used a RPI 3B+)
+* A Raspberry PI (RPI 3B was used here)
 * A micro SD card (16GB preferred)
-* A 7" touchscreen display (Alternatively a HDMI Monitor and Cable, and Mouse)
+* A 7" touch screen display (Alternatively a HDMI Monitor and Cable, and Mouse)
-* A USB Keyboard (Only needed for initial setup if touch screen is available)
+* A USB Keyboard (Only needed for initial setup)
 * A set of speakers and microhone
 * The Raspberry camera module (A USB Webcam can alternatively be used)